Medical malpractice is a term which incorporates a wide range of possible errors that are committed by a healthcare worker.

 An expert asset investigator will identify the assets of the physician and or medical facility responsible for the damages that have been caused.

-The asset investigators are able to identify bank accounts, money markets, certificates of deposits, brokerage accounts, safety deposit boxes, real property, motor vehicles, airplanes and vessels.
+The asset investigators are able to identify bank accounts, money markets, certificates of deposits, brokerage accounts, stocks, bonds, mutual funds, 401K, IRA, real property, motor vehicles, aircraft, vessels, and safety deposit boxes.

-The investigators will obtain the balances and last deposits in the financial institution.
-In addition, the investigation will include credit activity, liens, judgments, bankruptcy filings, mortgage and credit line balances.
+The investigators will obtain the balances and last deposits in the financial institutions.
+In addition, the investigation will include credit activity, liens, judgments, bankruptcy filings, mortgage, and credit line balances.